S2-group/ecsa-2021-replication-package/README.md

 ```
 ./
-    |--- dataset/     		  The full dataset of ROS-based systems mined from GitHub and the scripts used to extract the data.
+    |--- dataset/     		  The full dataset of ROS-based systems mined from GitHub and the scripts used to process the data.
     |--- data_analysis/       	  Mining scripts and spreadsheets used in the manual data analysis.
     |--- ECSA_2021.pdf            (not available yet)  A copy of the paper in pdf format.
 ```